Pedro Albizu Campos: First arrest

 After these events, on April 3, 1936, a federal grand jury submitted an indictment against Albizu Campos, Juan Antonio Corretjer, Luis F. Velázquez, Clemente Soto Vélez and the following members of the cadets: Erasmo Velázquez, Julio H. Velázquez, Rafael Ortiz Pacheco, Juan Gallardo Santiago, and Pablo Rosado Ortiz.
 They were charged with sedition and other violations of federal law proscribing subversive activities.

 Clemente Soto Vélez, Juan Antonio Corretjer and Pedro Albizu Campos (L to R), immediately before their trial and federal imprisonment.

-The prosecution based some of its charges on the Nationalists' creation and organization of the Cadets, which the government referred to as the "Liberating Army of Puerto Rico".
+The prosecution based some of its charges on the Nationalists' creation and organization of the Liberating Army of Puerto Rico.
 The prosecutors said that the military tactics which the cadets were taught were for the purpose of overthrowing the Government of the United States.
 A jury of seven Puerto Ricans and five Americans was unable to reach a unanimous verdict, voting 7-to-5 for acquittal.
 Following the hung jury, Judge Robert A. Cooper permitted a retrial.
 The second jury was composed of ten Americans and two Puerto Ricans.
 Following trial, this jury concluded that the defendants were guilty.

 In 1937, a group of lawyers, including a young Gilberto Concepción de Gracia, appealed the case, but the 1st Circuit U.S. Court of Appeals, which held appellate jurisdiction, upheld the verdict.
 Albizu Campos and the other Nationalist leaders were sentenced to the Federal penitentiary in Atlanta.

 In 1939, United States Congressman Vito Marcantonio, strongly criticized the proceedings, calling the trial a "frame-up" and "one of the blackest pages in the history of American jurisprudence."
 In his speech Five Years of Tyranny in Puerto Rico, Congressman Marcantonio said that Albizu's jury had been profoundly prejudiced since it had been hand-picked by the prosecuting attorney Cecil Snyder.
 According to Marcantonio, the jury consisted of people "...who had expressed publicly bias and hatred for the defendants."
 He said Snyder had been told that "the Department of Justice would back him until he did get a conviction."

 Marcantonio argued for Puerto Rican rights, saying "As long as Puerto Rico remains part of the United States, Puerto Rico must have the same freedom, the same civil liberties, and the same justice which our forefathers laid down for us.
 Only a complete and immediate unconditional pardon will, in a very small measure, right this historical wrong."

 In 1943, Albizu Campos became seriously ill and had to be interned at the Columbus Hospital of New York.
 He stayed there until nearly the end of his sentence.
 In 1947, after eleven years of imprisonment, Albizu was released; he returned to Puerto Rico.
 Within a short period of time, he began preparing for an armed struggle against the United States' plan to turn Puerto Rico into a "commonwealth" of the United States.